bharatsim/BharatSim/documentation.md

 Behaviours are executed on every step of the simulation.

 #### Network
+Network is formed when two or more agents are connected with each other.
+For example, persons who stays at same place or goes to same office they will form a network.
+Network has three component Agents, Network And Relation between an Agent and Network.

 #### Schedule
    Schedules are the activities an Agent would perform at give point in time in the simulation.